axelvaldez/radical-companies/_posts/2024/2024-07-27-an-alternative-to-fiat.markdown

  <p>In any case, this is going to quite possibly take a long time, but it will happen.</p>
  <p>By the way, the word <em>company</em> comes from Latin <em>com-</em> (thogether) and <em>pan</em> (bread, food>), meaning <em>people who break bread together</em>.</p>
  <div class="_citation">
-  As palatial rankings solidified, so did te pantheon of gods.
+  As palatial rankings solidified, so did the pantheon of gods.
 Violence within and milkitary conquests between states were  accomoanied by mergers and acquisitions among their deities.
 Cosolidating hierarchies gave raise to supreme gos, thisrty for blood and eager for war. the Ggods climbed to the skies, severed their direct rekation with their worshippers, and grew evermore mysterious and difficult to understand.
 A hierarchy of intermediaries&mdash;read, organized church&mdash;was now responsible for representing and interpreting them.</p>
   <p class="_signature"><em>The Road to Gaza
   <br />Shimshon Bichier and Jonathan Nitzan,
   <br />August 2024</em></p>